 Brighter Communities Worldwide is governed by the Board of Directors who are responsible for directing the affairs of the organisation ensuring it is solvent, well-run and delivering the outcomes for which it was established to deliver.
 The Board is responsible for the strategic direction of Brighter Communities Worldwide, safeguards the ethos of the organisation and is responsible for the audit and finance of Brighter Communities Worldwide including finance, insurance and legal requirements.
 The Directors have responsibility for, and are aware of the risks associated with the operating activities of Brighter Communities Worldwide.
 Systems of internal control are in place which are designed to ensure compliance with laws and policies, ensure efficient and effective use of resources, safeguard assets and maintain the integrity of financial information produced.
 Financial information is subject to detailed and regular review at Board level.
-The Chief Executive Officer is not a member of the Board and attends Board meetings.
-The day-to-day management of the organisation is delegated to the Chief Executive Officer and the staff Team.
+The Chief Executive Officer attends Board meetings but is not a member of the Board.
+The day-today management of the organisation is delegated to the Chief Executive Officer and the staff team.

-Brighter Communities Worldwide's Board currently has eight members, 71% of whom are women.
-Their professional biographies are available on the Brighter Communities Worldwide website: tinyurl.com/BCWPeople.
-During 2022 the board met seven times (2021: ten times), with an average attendance of 84% (2021: 90%).
+Brighter Communities Worldwide's Board currently has seven members, 71% of whom are women.
+Their professional biographies are available on the Brighter Communities Worldwide website: tinyurl.com/ BCWPeople.
+During 2023 the board met seven times (2022: seven times), with an average attendance of 82% (2022: 84%).